tj/mad/Readme.md

 ## About

-  I _love_ man pages, however they are annoying to write by hand, and often converted from markdown documentation.
-Also `man` in my opinion does a poor job of displaying the information, the whitespace makes them difficult to read. `mad(1)` is effectively the idea, but write your manuals in markdown like you would anyway, re-use them in your github readmes, wikis, or use markdown to HTML conversion tools.
+  I _love_ man pages, however they are annoying to write by hand, and often converted from markdown anyway. `mad(1)` is effectively the same idea, but write your manuals in markdown like you would anyway, re-use them in your github readmes, wikis, or use markdown to HTML conversion tools.

   `mad(1)` pipes to `less(1)` so you get the same paging / searching